My 6xGt.Grandfather Henry Bradley of Bradbourne, Derbyshire in the 18th Century.

 Joseph, Sarah, Anice, John and Benjamin were all mentioned in their father Henry`s Will in 1720 as being under the age of 21.

 These photos very kindly given to me by Val Mason, current resident of Hallfields.
-Val is also keen to discover more about the Bradley family and is helping with the research as she is very much in the area!
+Val is also keen to discover more about the Bradley family and is helping with the research as she is very much in the area and has found a lot of the above information!

 Henry is also described as ‘of Woodhead, Kniveton’ in later legal documents.